zipzopboppitybop/Discord_Bot/README.md

 - Or if you want to contribute to this bot you can [Fork](https://github.com/zipzopboppitybop/Discord_Bot/fork) this repository, create a feature branch, and make a pull request.

-<center style="font-size:2rem">Thank you so much for checking my bot out and or contributing!</center>
+<h1 style="text-align:center">Thank you so much for checking my bot out and or contributing!</h1>